h3nnn4n/neo-personal-website/website/content/posts/aratu_1.md

 single leg to validate the physical construction of the leg, the electronics and the code.

+TODO: Single IK test video

+Despite the optimizations, it was very unlikely that the Uno would be able to keep up with 6 legs to control.
+This was quickly proven when I tried 3 legs.
+Time to upgrade.
+My choice was the (Teensy 4.1)[https://www.pjrc.com/store/teensy41.html], a very capable 32bits microcontroller having a cloc of 600 MHz, with floating point support and even branch prediction.
+It has more features that I could ever want.
+It is even superscalar, meaning that it can execute more than one instruction at the same time under ideal circumstances.
+A quick benchmark between the Uno and the Teensy had very impressive results.
+The Uno could do on average 1355 FK solves per second, while the teensy could do 1086956.
+About 800x faster.
+One funny bug happened due to the Teensy being too fast.
+To move at a constant speed, the IK has to run periodically, but since there are no real guarantees on how long it will take to run again, it needs to account for the time between updates.
+On the Uno, this was usually in the 5~50ms range.
+For the teensy, it would often be 0ms, causing it to not move at all.
+The Uno required timeouts to keep it responsible, while the Teensy required some breaks.
+Instead of using microseconds to time it, I opted for using a timer to ensure it wasn't updated too often.

 Topics:
 - Inspiration?
 - Explain the name